 Each year Rwanda draws thousands of visitors to Volcanoes National Park to see the gorillas at home in the mountains.
 The park is home to half of the world’s wild gorilla population.
 It is also where legendary primatologist Dian Fossey spent 20 years studying these gorillas.
-For the lucky few who are fortunate to snag one of the tracking permits dispersed by the Rwandan government each a day, the experience will certainly leave an impression.
+For the lucky few who are fortunate to snag one of the tracking permits dispersed by the Rwandan government each a day, a Rwanda gorilla trekking experience will certainly leave an impression.

-Treks through Volcanoes National Park vary depending upon the gorillas’ movements.
+Rwanda gorilla trekking through Volcanoes National Park varies depending upon the gorillas’ movements.
 Most days, several groups may be found within a two-hour trek.
 However, the wet season sends gorillas to lower elevations for feeding, reducing trekking times to as little as 20 minutes.
 Rangers group trekkers together based on fitness level.
 Only eight visitors are allowed per group, so the trek is intimate.
 Once found, travelers spend an hour with the gorillas.
 The experience of seeing the gorillas up close and personal in Volcanoes National Park is both surreal and exhilarating.
-It truly is one of the most memorable experiences you will ever have in your lifetime.
+Rwanda gorilla trekking is truly one of the most memorable experiences you will ever have in your lifetime.

 Recommended Packing List for Rwanda Gorilla Trekking

-- Recommended clothing is long trousers and shirts when in the forest to avoid nettle stings
+- Long trousers and long-sleeve shirts when in the forest to avoid nettle stings

-- Sturdy walking shoes or hiking boots are essential in the wet forest
+- Sturdy walking shoes or hiking boots and hiking socks are essential in the wet forest.

 - Rain gear

 Porters are available to help carry your day pack for a small fee.
-We strongly encourage you to make use of this service, not only because it will make your trek more enjoyable, but because hiring a porter directly supports the local community.
+We strongly encourage you to make use of this service, not only because it will make your Rwanda gorilla trekking experience more enjoyable, but because hiring a porter directly supports the local community.